-Trees have been growing on our planet for about 390 years, in what is called the Middle-Late Devonian period.
+Trees have been growing on our planet for about 390 million years, in what is called the Middle-Late Devonian period.
 Those trees did not look much like the trees in our woods today, but they did meet a definition that paleontologists use describing a tree as a plant with a single stem that can attain larger heights because they have specialized cells.
 Trees were small back then.

 Nowadays we know how big the family of trees has become, and how big the trees have become.
 As recently as 2006 a coast redwood, Sequoia sempervierens, was discovered growing in Redwood National Park in California by two naturalists, Chris Atkins and Michael Taylor.
 That newly discovered tree was measured at 379.7 feet.
 It was forest ecologist Steve Sillett who climbed to the top of the tree and dropped a tape to the ground.
 A very long tape measure.
 To prove it we can all go to the National Geographic website or You Tube and search for Steve Sillett Redwoods and see the film.